rickisen/AtxPlayer/README.md

 # AtxPlayer
-A very hacky atempt at a script for playing broadcast files on mac
+A very hacky atempt at a script for playing certain broadcast files on mac with both audio and video syncing-somewhat.